 The Strumpf Scholar Award, provided by the Linda Brodsky Strumpf Liberal Arts Centennial Graduate Endowment, recognizes outstanding achievement and promise in areas of research supported by the Child Study Center.
 Students who receive the Strumpf Scholar Award show innovation and promise in their own research, often have multiple lines of research, and have begun the process of sharing this work with the child psychology research community via presentations and often publications.
 Selected graduate students are provided with two years of summer support, as well as additional funds for research-related costs.

-We are pleased to announce the 2013 Strumpf Scholars: Elizabeth Miller, a Child Clinical Psychology graduate student, and Santiago Morales, a Developmental Psychology graduate student.
+We are pleased to announce the 2015 Strumpf Scholars: Alexander Weigard, a Clinical Psychology graduate student, and Elizabeth Shewark, a Developmental Psychology graduate student.

-Please join us in congratulating Elizabeth and Santiago!
+Please join us in congratulating Alexander and Elizabeth!